gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 > **What you should see:** Rows for US regions only (e.g. `US-CA`, `US-TX`, `US-FL`, ...) with their airport counts, filtered down from the full global result.

-Once a SQL statement is producing the right result, you can wrap it in a `spark.sql()` using the convenient tripe double quotes.
-In Zepplin, make sure to use the `%pyspark` directive, because it is a pyspark statement.
+Once a SQL statement is producing the right result, you can wrap it in a `spark.sql()` using the convenient triple double quotes.

 ```sql
 usAirportsByStateDF = spark.sql("""